 What are Synthetic Lubricants?

-What exactly is synthetic oil?
+What is synthetic oil?
 Synthetic oils are engineered chemically to create pure lubricants.
 These laboratory engineered lubricants contain no contaminants or molecules that don’t serve a specifically designed purpose.

+What are the advantages of synthetic oil?
 Unlike conventional lubricants, synthetic oils contain uniformly sized pure molecules that provide high-performance properties such as the following:

-- Superior friction reducing capabilities.
+- Superior friction-reducing capabilities.

 - Enhanced fuel efficiency.